c# Error Register your Handlers with the Container [SOLVED!]

 }

-In this example, we have two implementations of the IHandler interface: HandlerA and HandlerB.
+In the example above, we have two implementations of the IHandler interface: HandlerA and HandlerB.
 The container, Unity, allows for conditional registration based on a condition.
 Depending on the value of condition, either HandlerA or HandlerB will be registered with the IHandler interface.

 Exception Handling within Registered Handlers